TeamCodeStream/codestream-guide/docs/src/features/permalinks.md

 ![Permalink Page](../assets/images/OpenInIDE.png)

+Note that if you’re using a JetBrains IDE you’ll need to first install the [Toolbox App](https://www.jetbrains.com/toolbox-app/) so that CodeStream can deep link into the IDE.

 ## Permalinks for Code Blocks

 Sometimes you don’t necessarily want to comment on a block of code, but instead